xdung24/Clean-GPU-VM/README.md

 Minor changes:
 * The installation also disables the OneDrive autostart.
 It caused problems due to setting up a local account and not a Microsoft account.
 * Adds language and timezone to the configurable parameters of the installation.
 * The installation sets the time for turning off the display to "Never".
+* Create shared folder by default, so the host can copy data into VM easily.

 ## Prerequisites: